afragen/git-updater-translations/README.md

 ```

 GitHub Updater merges the correlative plugin or theme data with the data retrieved from the `language-pack.json` to add data to the update transient.

-To utilize the Language Pack Creator, you will need to open and run `http://localhost/<my-translation-repo>/vendor/autoload.php` in localhost, or `composer update` in the repository root.
-This will create the necessary .po, .mo, and zipfiles and `language-pack.json`.